For more information about the Psychology department, please click here.

 Program Restrictions, Allowances and Recommendations

-- Courses are 3 units unless otherwise noted.
-96 units are taken: 57 coursework, 26 clinical practicum, 4 thesis, 6 dissertation and 3 internship (1 unit in each of the 3 semesters of internship year).
+- Courses are three units unless otherwise noted.
+96 units are taken: 57 coursework, 26 clinical practicum, four thesis, six dissertation and three internship (one unit in each of the three semesters of internship year).

 - Some courses are offered in alternating years or every other year so when they are taken depends on if a student entered the program in an even or odd numbered year.